openfga/openfga/README.md

 ### Running with Postgres

-This section assumes that you have cloned the repository and have `psql` [installed](https://www.timescale.com/blog/how-to-install-psql-on-mac-ubuntu-debian-windows/).
+This section assumes that you have cloned the repository.

 To run OpenFGA with the Postgres datastore engine, simply run the following commands:
 ```bash